 Add Cardio Exercises Into The Mix

 Whatever your goals are, cardio is an important aspect any fitness aspirations.
 Engaging yourself in regular cardiovascular exercises not only aid in burning the extra belly fats and calories, it is also key to unleash and reveal the exquisite contours of muscles underneath the layers of fats that we are looking to tone.
-Several fitness studies have strongly advocate the inclusion of cardiovascular activities to your fitness routines as it helps strengthen the heart and lungs as well.
+Several fitness studies have strongly advocated the inclusion of cardiovascular activities to your fitness routines as it helps strengthen the heart and lungs as well.

 The Health Promotion Board, for instance, have recommended at least 100 to 150 minutes of heart-pumping cardio exercises in a week for a strong and healthy heart.
 It may seem like a lot of numbers at first glance, but you do not have to complete the number of minutes at one go.
 Instead, you can break it up and divide it equally throughout the week so that your workouts are evenly spread out.
-When you start to break it down, you are realise that you have the flexibility to engage yourself in a 30-minute cardio workout for five day in the week or choose to train only thrice a week for a slightly longer duration of 50 minutes.
+When you start to break it down, you will realise that you have the flexibility to engage yourself in a 30-minute cardio workout for five days in the week or choose to train only thrice a week for a slightly longer duration of 50 minutes.

 You can tweak it whichever way you like and the best part is, you can opt for yourself shorter workouts too as any amount, big or small, counts towards your overall weekly goal.
 Yes, it is that easy, so what are you waiting for?
 Start incorporating some cardio exercises into your life by walking, jogging, running swimming, cycling, climbing, dancing or any other activities that can get your heart pumping.